SysAdminDk/HomeAssistant/Virtual Environment/README.md

 ### Requirements
-That got me thinking about the requirements.
+That got me thinking about the actual requirements.

-1. 1U Rackmount server (Short Depth)
+1. 1U Rackmount server (Short Depth, no more than 35 cm)
 2. CPU and Memory to run required services for Home Assistant.
-3. Front IO
+3. Lowpower.
+(Preferable under 20W)
-4. Lowpower (Under 20W)
+4. Front IO, will be a nice feature.
-5. IPMI / ILO / IDrac, somekind of Out Off Band Management is nice feature.
+5. IPMI / ILO / IDrac, somekind of Out Off Band Management will be a nice feature.

 I then found an Ebay seller that have lots of 1U rack servers based on the Supermicro CSE-512 case.
-Unfortunately that case is a little to deep for my network rack, and the seller doesn't ship to Denmark, I dont know anybody in Germany that could be used as a proxy the purchase.
+Unfortunately that case is a little to deep for my network rack (45 cm), and the seller doesn't ship to Denmark.
 https://www.ebay.com/sch/i.html?item=276181252711&rt=nc&_trksid=p4429486.m3561.l161211&_ssn=first-colo

-After that I figured it must be based on the Supermicro CSE-505 (Front I/O) or Supermicro CSE-504 (Rear I/O) Browsing Ebay for CSE-504/505 based servers leed me to the Pulse Secure PSA3000/5000 Security Appliance Firewall.
+After that I found that it must be based on the Supermicro CSE-505 (Front I/O) or Supermicro CSE-504 (Rear I/O) Browsing Ebay for CSE-504/505 based servers leed me to the Pulse Secure PSA3000/5000 Security Appliance Firewall.
 The PSA3000 is cheap 1U and there are multiple avalible on EBay.
 https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=Pulse+secure+PSA3000&_sacat=0&_odkw=PSA3000&_osacat=0